Felipebarcon/Bankist-app/README.md

 - Authentication service
 - Fullscreen mode
 - You can transfer money to other users
 - You can asked the bank for a loan (Based on the deposit on the account is at least 10% of the loan asked)
 - You can close your account
 - You can sort your account movements
 - You can see your interests earns, money in and money out of your account
+- Logout Timer if you stay inactive during 5 minutes

 ## FAQ